BSI: 2020 – A Year in Review

 Man in military uniform presents woman in suit with award plaque

-Joanne Farchakh Bajjaly received LAF's gift last week on behalf of BSI, presented by General Houyek Head of the Beirut Forward Emergency Response.
+Joanne Farchakh Bajjaly received LAF's award gift last week on behalf of BSI, presented by General Houyek Head of the Beirut Forward Emergency Response.

 Man in suit sits next to man in high ranking army dress uniform with blue beret, both behind a plaque with the blue shield logo, signing copies of a document.